-Bit Name Description 16 TPMA_NV_PPREAD SET (1): The Index data can be read if Platform Authorization is provided.
-CLEAR (0): Reading of the Index data cannot be authorized with Platform Authorization.
-17 TPMA_NV_OWNERREAD SET (1): The Index data can be read if Owner Authorization is provided.
-CLEAR (0): Reading of the Index data cannot be authorized with Owner Authorization.
-18 TPMA_NV_AUTHREAD SET (1): The Index data may be read if the authValue is provided.
-CLEAR (0): Reading of the Index data cannot be authorized with the Index authValue .
-19 TPMA_NV_POLICYREAD SET (1): The Index data may be read if the authPolicy is satisfied.
-CLEAR (0): Reading of the Index data cannot be authorized with the Index authPolicy .
+Bit Name Description 16 TPMA_NV_PPREAD SET (1): The Index data can be read or read-locked if Platform Authorization is provided.
+CLEAR (0): Reading or read-locking the Index data cannot be authorized with Platform Authorization.
+17 TPMA_NV_OWNERREAD SET (1): The Index data can be read or read-locked if Owner Authorization is provided.
+CLEAR (0): Reading or read-locking the Index data cannot be authorized with Owner Authorization.
+18 TPMA_NV_AUTHREAD SET (1): The Index data may be read or read-locked if the Index authValue is provided.
+CLEAR (0): Reading or read-locking the Index data cannot be authorized with the Index authValue.
+19 TPMA_NV_POLICYREAD SET (1): The Index data may be read or read-locked if the authPolicy is satisfied.
+CLEAR (0): Reading or read-locking the Index data cannot be authorized with the Index authPolicy.
 24:20 Reserved shall be zero reserved for future use 25 TPMA_NV_NO_DA SET (1): Authorization failures of the Index do not affect the DA logic and authorization of the Index is not blocked when the TPM is in Lockout mode.
 CLEAR (0): Authorization failures of the Index will increment the authorization failure counter and authorizations of this Index are not allowed when the TPM is in Lockout mode.
-26 TPMA_NV_ORDERLY SET (1): NV Index state is only required to be saved when the TPM performs an orderly shutdown (TPM2_Shutdown()).
+26 TPMA_NV_ORDERLY SET (1): NV Index state is only saved to NV when the TPM performs an orderly shutdown (TPM2_Shutdown()).
+See also MAX_ORDERLY_COUNT.
 CLEAR (0): NV Index state is required to be persistent after the command to update the Index completes successfully (that is, the NV update is synchronous with the update command).
-NOTE 27 TPMA_NV_CLEAR_STCLEAR SET (1): TPMA_NV_WRITTEN for the Index is CLEAR by TPM Reset or TPM Restart.
+27 TPMA_NV_CLEAR_STCLEAR SET (1): TPMA_NV_WRITTEN for the Index is CLEAR by TPM Reserved or TPM Restart.
 CLEAR (0): TPMA_NV_WRITTEN is not changed by TPM Restart.
-NOTE This attribute may only be SET if TPM_NT is not TPM_NT_COUNTER.
-28 TPMA_NV_READLOCKED SET (1): Reads of the Index are blocked until the next TPM Reset or TPM Restart.
+NOTE 28 TPMA_NV_READLOCKED SET (1): Reads of the Index are blocked until the next TPM Reset or TPM Restart.
 CLEAR (0): Reads of the Index are allowed if proper authorization is provided.
 29 TPMA_NV_WRITTEN SET (1): Index has been written.
 CLEAR (0): Index has not been written.
 30 TPMA_NV_PLATFORMCREATE SET (1): This Index may be undefined with Platform Authorization but not with Owner Authorization.
 CLEAR (0): This Index may be undefined using Owner Authorization but not with Platform Authorization.
 The TPM will validate that this attribute is SET when the Index is defined using Platform Authorization and will validate that this attribute is CLEAR when the Index is defined using Owner Authorization.

-31 TPMA_NV_READ_STCLEAR SET (1): TPM2_NV_ReadLock() may be used to SET TPMA_NV_READLOCKED for this Index.
+Bit Name Description 31 TPMA_NV_READ_STCLEAR SET (1): TPM2_NV_ReadLock() may be used to SET TPMA_NV_READLOCKED for this Index.
 CLEAR (0): TPM2_NV_ReadLock() has no effect on this Index.